V-Sekai/manuals/docs/decisions/20211113-file-or-attestation-for-virtual-worlds-using-ssh-signatures.md

 ### Encrypt files

-Create a sign CA using x509 and two other x509 CA for encrypt and auth, then concatentate into a `.crt` chain. ???
+Create a sign CAs using and two other CAs for encrypt and auth, then concatentate together certificate chain. ???

 Sign this `.crt` chain with your sign CA.